alexharri/website/posts/planes.md

 <Scene scene="plane-intersecting-points" height={400} yOffset={-1} usesVariables />

-If $P$ were described by one of those other points intersecting $P$, we would be describing the same plane.
+If $P$ were described by one of those other points intersecting $P$, we would be describing the exact same plane.
 This is a result of the infinite nature of planes.

 This way of describing planes—in terms of a point and a normal—is the [point-normal form][point_normal_form] of planes.